Exploring the Relationship between Brain Hemisphere States and Frequency Bands through Classical Machine Learning and Deep Learning Optimization Techniques with Neurofeedback: Introduction

 \subsection{Machine Learning Methods}

-The application of machine learning methods will be employed to classify the stimuli into their respective categories.
-This will be achieved by training classifiers on the EEG data.
-The classification models will be optimized using various optimization algorithms, including Adagrad, Adadelta, SGD, Adam, RMSprop, Nadam, AdaMax, and FTRL taken from the state-of-the-art packages like TensorFlow and PyTorch.
+Machine learning methods were employed to classify the stimuli into their respective categories.
+This was achieved by training classifiers on the EEG data.
+The classification models were optimized~\citep{sun2020optimization} using various optimization algorithms, including Adagrad, Adadelta, SGD, Adam, RMSprop, Nadam, AdaMax, and FTRL, taken from state-of-the-art packages including TensorFlow and PyTorch.